JiaweiZhang1997/JiaweiZhang1997.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a research assistant at [Westlake University](https://en.westlake.edu.cn/), [Dr. Fajie Yuan's Lab](https://github.com/westlake-repl).
-And the main work direction is ai4science.
+And the main work direction is AI4Science.

 I graduated from the School of Economics and Management of [Civil Aviation University of China](https://www.cauc.edu.cn/en/) in 2020.

-From 2022-2024, I am fortunate to be working with [Dr. Hui Yao](https://scholar.google.com/citations?user=LlcLoysAAAAJ) at [Fresh Wind Biotechnologies, Inc.](https://www.freshwindbiotech.com/) and was mainly responsible for algorithm development for cellular immunotherapy.
+From 2022-2024, I worked with [Dr. Hui Yao](https://scholar.google.com/citations?user=LlcLoysAAAAJ) at [Fresh Wind Biotechnologies, Inc.](https://www.freshwindbiotech.com/) and was mainly responsible for algorithm development for cellular immunotherapy.

 You can find my CV here: [Jiawei Zhang's Curriculum Vitae](../assets/jwzhang_CV.pdf)